Data Sets

 DownloadCitation

 Simulation of an incompressible 3D flow around a CAD model of the research vessel Tangaroa.
 The simulation was done with Gerris flow solver and a region of interest was resampled onto a regular grid.
-This is one of the example simulations of Gerris flow solver.
+This is one of the example simulations of the Gerris flow solver.
 In the original simulation, the unstructured grid was adaptively discretized based on the vorticity.

 Regular grid resolution (X x Y x Z x T): 300 x 180 x 120 x 201